Nakhchivan culture: Material remains

-Painted pots came across in the ceramics of Nakhchivan's Kur-Araz culture.
+Painted pots were already represented in the ceramics of Nakhchivan's variant of the widespread Kura–Araxes culture that preceded Nakhchivan culture.
 In general, red on clay pots have been found in Azerbaijan since the Eneolithic period.
 Except a group of painted pots, the rest of them didn't differ from other eneolithic group pots by their clay content or the technology of preparation.
 In 1936, painted vessels belong to the Middle Bronze Age, were obtained from the second layer of the Shortepe settlement.

 Monochrome painted ceramic patterns were discovered from the Dize necropolis.
-Monochrome painted pots dated to the III-II milleniums BC were mostly encountered in Yayjı necropolis in Nakhchivan.
+Monochrome painted pots dated to the III-II millenniums BC were mostly encountered in Yayjı necropolis in Nakhchivan.
 A wide range of animal drawings were illustrated on the monochrome painted long-necked jugs.
 In 1951, the archeological expedition organized by the Institute of History of the Academy of Sciences of the USSR under the leadership of O. Habibullayev conducted research in the Kultepe I and found painted dishes here.

 There were both monochrome and polychrome type clay vessels discovered in Kultepe II.
-The red colored pots found on the upper layers of II Kultepe were identical to the materials of the I and II Makhta residential areas.
+The red colored pots found on the upper layers of II Kultepe were identical to the materials of the I and II Makhta Kultepe residential areas.
 The painted pottery remains found in Uzerliktepe (Aghdam) were divided into two groups.
 While the first group was light red, resembles Kizilveng type painted dishes and featuring geometric and zoomorphic figures, the second group was polished.
 In addition to stamped black and gray decorations, there were also monochrome type dishes in Karaköpektepe region.
 In 2008, the study conducted by Nakhchivan branch of the ANAS and Georgian University of the USA under the leadership of V. Bakhshaliyev identified that the painted pots found in the Oghlanqala settlement belonged to the Iron Age.

 Relations with other cultures

 Encountering similar painted vessel patterns of Nakhchivan were found in the Van and Urmia Lake basin, northeastern Anatolia, and the Mil-Mugan plains around Goyche indicates that these regions shared a mutual culture.
-There were many common features among polychrome pottery from Kultepe II and pottery remains from the Urmia monuments of Haftavān-Tepe and Geoy-Tepe.
+There were many common features among polychrome pottery from Kultepe II and pottery remains from the Urmia monuments of Haftavān-Tepe and Geoy Tepe.
 The painted ceramics found in Kultepe I had a similarity to the materials of the Halaf culture.
 Researchers assumed that the population were linked to the south, to Mesopotamia.

 The Middle Chalcolithic painted bowl found in the Shortepe also reminisced the Halaf and Ubaid traditions because of influence of these culture.
 Drawings depicted on the Nakhchivan's painted pottery symbolized worship tradition (Lullubi tribes).
 The 8 corners star drawing on a pot found in the Nehecir necropolis was similar to the star description on the Victory Monument of the Lullubi ruler Anubani.
 There were many similarities between the dress of the goddess depicted on Anubani's Victory Monument and the woman's dress on the Kızılburun painted pitcher.